 Here's some information to help you prepare for your appointment, as well as what to expect from your doctor.

 What you can do

-You may want to write a list that answers these questions:
+You may want to prepare answers to these questions:

-- What symptoms are you or your child experiencing?
+What symptoms are you or your child experiencing?

-- Has anyone in your family ever had cystic fibrosis?
+Has anyone in your family ever had cystic fibrosis?

-- Has growth been normal and weight been stable?
+Has growth been normal and weight been stable?

 What to expect from your doctor

-After obtaining detailed information about the symptoms and your family's medical history, your doctor may order some tests to help with diagnosis.
+After getting detailed information about the symptoms and your family's medical history, your doctor may order tests to help with diagnosis and plan treatment.